 Rules and regulations governing school bus students

 The bus driver is responsible for the safe operation of the school bus and the safety and discipline of the bus students.
-The school bus is an extension of the classroom and discipline will be administered by the principal with assistance from the bus driver.
+The school bus is an extension of the classroom and discipline will be administered by the transportation administrator and/or campus administration with information from the bus driver.
 No student will be transported by school bus that is termed ineligible for transportation by the GISD policies and TEA guidelines.

 A video camera observation system is in use on all of the school buses in our district.
 These cameras are for the safety of our students and are used to monitor bus discipline.
 The tapes are kept strictly confidential and are limited to viewing by authorized personnel/staff representing GISD, parents/guardians of students affected by a bus conduct report, or appropriate law enforcement officials if warranted.